How To Measure Bed and Mattress Sizes in the UK

 Moving up the scale, we have double mattresses.
 This size offers more room and is typically suitable for two people.
 It's a popular choice for couples or individuals who enjoy extra space while sleeping.

-King size mattresses are even larger, providing ample space for couples who value their personal sleeping space.
 Lastly, super king size mattresses are the largest standard size.
 It's the epitome of luxury and comfort, offering an abundance of space for those who desire it.

 Step-by-Step Guide to Measuring Your Bed and Mattress